 The other day I was on a call, and the topic of diversity, equity, and inclusion came up.
 I could feel myself sliding into that uneasy zone where you no longer know whether anyone wants to hear your perspective.
 To try and break the ice, I half-heartedly joked, “Well no one wants to hear from a white male about diversity.”
 A female colleague immediately stopped me and said, “No, you are precisely the group that needs to talk more about diversity.”

 My friend is right!
 As members of a majority, let us not offer bromides and flattery.
 Our empathy rings hollow because there is no true way to understand the minority’s perspective.
-Yet, as my friend suggests, we can describe what are going to do to move this initiative forward.
+Yet, as my friend suggests, we can describe what we are going to do to move this initiative forward.

 Here are some ways to describe what you are doing about diversity, equity, and inclusion in your own leadership efforts and organizationally.